Weighted Conformal P-values¶

 Weighted Conformal Selection¶

-Weighted conformal p-values are valid on their own.
-To obtain finite-sample FDR control under covariate shift, combine them with Weighted Conformal Selection (WCS) [Jin & Candès, 2023]:
+Weighted conformal p-values provide per-hypothesis calibration under covariate shift assumptions.
+To obtain finite-sample FDR control across many test points, combine them with Weighted Conformal Selection (WCS) under the independence, support-overlap, and weight-quality assumptions in Jin & Candès [Jin & Candès, 2023]:

 from nonconform.enums import Pruning